runtimeverification/kontrol-demo/README.md

 ```

 Notice you can use `--test ContractName.testName` to filter tests to run, and can use `-jN` to run listed proofs in parallel!
-In the file `test/simple.t.sol`, in contract `Examples`, you'll find a progression of more detailed tests about wad/ray/rad arithmetic.
-See if you can understand why each proof is passing or not.

 You can visualize the result of proofs using the following command: